 In summary, controlling your water quality is attainable through proper water testing and equipment specification with today’s available water filtration technologies at a reasonable price.
 Proper on-going maintenance is also critical to maintain a consistent level of great water quality.

-H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 and previously a division of Atlas Watersystems, Inc. Articles published by the Company can be seen in Water Technology Magazine or linked through the publications section on our website at http://h2ocare.wpengine.com.
+H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Middleton and Hudson, MA and previously a division of Atlas Watersystems, Inc. Articles published by the Company can be seen in Water Technology Magazine or linked through the publications section on our website at http://h2ocare.wpengine.com.
 Contact us by email at [email protected] or call us at 800-539-1100.